 - An air-injection system removes iron and sulfur effectively.

-- Demands little to no maintenance as it backwashes automatically.
+- It demands little to no maintenance as it backwashes automatically.

 - Added control valve ensures maximum results.